olaurino/presentations/ivoa/sesto2015/reference-implementation/slides.md

 ## Some questions to answer
 - **What is a DM reference implementation?** Should we clarify the standard process description regarding reference implementations?
 - **Who implements it?** Do we need coordination among working groups?
 A specification is a team effort with multiple stakeholders.
+Is the DM editor the best person to drive implementations?
 - **What do we need?** VODML is a start, but should we refine the recommendation process?